ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- The plugin now communicates with the latest & greatest MailChimp API.
+- The plugin now communicates with the latest & greatest Mailchimp API.
 - Previously unsubscribed subscribers can now be re-added without errors.
 - Add `User-Agent` header to all API requests.
 - Available fields in form editor are now split-up by category.